Travel guide to Llano Chajnantor in Chile

-Cerro Chajnantor is a high mountain pass at an elevation of 5.042m (16,541ft) above the sea level, located in the Atacama desert of Chile.
-The zone has an exceptionally arid climate, inhospitable to humans.
-It's one of the highest mountain roads of Chile.
+Llano Chajnantor is an arid high mountain plateau at an elevation of 5.042m (16,541ft) above the sea level, located in El Loa Province, in the Antofagasta Region of Chile.
+It's one of the highest roads of the country.

-Make sure you get your vehicle and yourself well-prepared before driving this road.
-Never underestimate this track!
-The top of the mountain is the base of the Atacama Large Millimeter/submillimeter Array (ALMA), an astronomical interferometer of radio telescopes.
+Tucked away on the northeastern part of the country, the arid high plateau is home to the Atacama Large Millimeter/submillimeter Array (ALMA), the biggest astronomical observatory on Earth.
+It’s an astronomical interferometer of radio telescopes.
 It’s the world's most powerful observatory for studying the universe at the long-wavelength millimeter and submillimeter range of light.
 The extremely dry conditions, where the air is too thin for humans to work without oxygen, is the ideal location for the array because it limits environmental and other factors that would interfere with the antenna’s operation if it were closer to sea level.
-The are almost every night is clear of clouds and free of light-distorting moisture.
+The area almost every night is clear of clouds and free of light-distorting moisture.

 The private road to the plateau is totally unpaved.
 Starting at the paved Ruta 27, the road is 14.3 km (8.88 miles) long.
 Do not take this drive if you have respiratory problems or any type of heart condition as the altitude is sufficient to affect human function.
 Children under 16 years are not allowed to go up.
 Only ALMA certified vehicles and drivers with an ALMA “driver’s license” are allowed to drive.